-Largest of all the animals without backbones, it is a mollusc and is related to the octopus and cuttlefish, as well as garden snails, slugs, oysters and mussels.
+The largest of all animals without backbones, it is a mollusc, related to the octopus and cuttlefish, as well as garden snails, slugs, oysters and mussels.

-Giant squids are found in all three oceans, mainly in cooler temperate waters.
+Giant squid are found in all three oceans, mainly in cooler, temperate waters.
 Until recently their natural habitat was unknown as they were found mainly from strandings and from the stomachs of sperm whales.
-Giant squids are apparently not as rare as previously thought; with improved fishing techniques and larger trawls, giant squids are now being caught in trawls, presumably in their natural habitat.
-Off the West Coast of southern Africa they have been caught along the continental slope at depths of 360 m to 620 m and in a midwater trawl between 18 and 95 m over 4300 m total depth.
+Giant squid are apparently not as rare as previously thought; with improved fishing techniques and larger trawls, they are now being caught in trawls, presumably in their natural habitat.
+Off the West Coast of southern Africa they have been caught along the continental slope at depths of 360 to 620 metres, and in a midwater trawl between 18 and 95 metres over 4 300 metres total depth.

-The main predators of giant squids are sperm whales.
+The main predators of giant squid are sperm whales.
 They are also occasionally eaten by the Portuguese shark (Centroscymnus coelolepis), the blue shark (Prionace glauca) and the bigeye tuna (Thunnus obesus).
-Juvenile giant squids have been found in the stomachs of lancetfish (Alepisaurus ferox).
+Juvenile giant squid have been found in the stomachs of lancetfish (Alepisaurus ferox).

-Like all cephalopods, giant squids are carnivorous, feeding on crustaceans, fish and other squid.
+Like all cephalopods, giant squid are carnivorous, feeding on crustaceans, fish and other squid.
 They have a pair of beaks and a radula, for biting and rasping prey into small pieces.

-Prey species recorded from Architeuthis stomachs thus far are both benthopelagic (Nephrops, Eledone, macrourid fishes, possibly the orange roughy) and pelagic ( onychoteuthid, histioteuthid and ommastrephid squids, Trachurus, Micromesistius) and include fast-swimming fish and squids.
+Prey species recorded from Architeuthis stomachs thus far are both benthopelagic (Nephrops, Eledone, macrourid fishes, possibly the orange roughy) and pelagic (onychoteuthid, histioteuthid and ommastrephid squids, Trachurus, Micromesistius), and include fast-swimming fish and other squid.

 Eggs and juveniles

 Giant squid eggs are very small, less than 2 mm long, and very numerous.
 A large female may spawn as many as 10 million eggs.
-Only a few juveniles have ever been found, the smallest had a mantle length of only 10 mm.
+Only a few juveniles have ever been found; the smallest had a mantle length of only 10 mm.
 The changes in shape with growth are quite dramatic but the rate of growth is unknown.
-Squids generally have short life cycles and rapid growth and it is possible that a mature giant squid may be only a few years old.
+Squid generally have short life cycles with rapid growth and it is possible that a mature giant squid may be only a few years old.

 The giant squid may reach a considerable size.
-The largest ever measured was stranded at Lyall Bay, New Zealand in 1887 and had a total length of 17.4 metres, made up mostly by the 15 metre tentacles.
-However, the mantle length of this animal was only 1.8 m, which is a bit smaller than the model on display in the South African Museum.
-The largest giant squid in terms of mantle length (2.8 m) was also stranded at Lyall Bay, New Zealand, in 1878.
+The largest ever measured was stranded at Lyall Bay, New Zealand, in 1887, and had a total length of 17.4 metres, made up mostly of the 15-metre tentacles.
+However, the mantle length of this animal was only 1.8 metres, slightly smaller than the model on display in the South African Museum.
+The largest giant squid in terms of mantle length (2.8 metres) was also stranded at Lyall Bay, New Zealand, in 1878.

 Like most cephalopods, the giant squid swims by jet propulsion.
 Water drawn into the mantle cavity is forcefully expelled through the flexible funnel, which can move the squid in any direction.